 The Marin County Local Coastal Program (LCP) is the primary document that governs land development in the Marin County Coastal Zone.
-However, the policies of the LCP must be applied and interpreted within the context of other applicable Local,-State, and Federal laws, as well as other local plans, policies and regulations.
-The following policies apply to the interpretation of the LCP all policies within the Natural Systems and Agriculture, Built Environment, and Socioeconomic Sections of the Land Use Plan.
+However, the policies of the LCP must be applied and interpreted within the context of other applicable Local, State, and Federal laws, as well as other local plans, policies and regulations.
+The following policies apply to the interpretation of all policies within the Natural Systems and Agriculture, Built Environment, and Socioeconomic Sections of the Land Use Plan.

 C-INT-1 Consistency with Other Law.
 The policies of the Local Coastal Program are bound by all applicable Local, State and Federal laws, and none of the provisions of the LCP will be interpreted by the County in a manner which violates those laws.
-In particular, as required by the Coastal Act, Public Resources Code Section 30010, Marin County shall not grant or deny a permit in a manner that would will will take or damage private property for public use, without the payment of just compensation therefore.
+In particular, as required by the Coastal Act, Public Resources Code Section 30010, Marin County shall not grant or deny a permit in a manner that would take or damage private property for public use, without the payment of just compensation therefore.
 This policy is not intended to increase or decrease the rights of any property owner under the Constitutions of the State of California or the United States.
-When Marin County acts on a coastal development permit application pursuant to its certified LCP, it is implementing a statewide statute governing development by any person, including other state agencies.

 C-INT-2 Precedence of LCP.
-In the coastal zone, The LCP supersedes and takes precedence over other local plans, policies and regulations, including any conflicting provisions of the Countywide Plan, Community Plans and relevant sections of the Marin County Code.
-Provisions that are not addressed by the Coastal Act and the LCP (e.g., policies that address education, diversity, public health, etc.) that apply throughout the County, also apply within the Coastal Zone, but not in a coastal permit context.
+The LCP supersedes and takes precedence over other local plans, policies and regulations, including any conflicting provisions of the Countywide Plan, Community Plans and relevant sections of the Marin County Code.
+Provisions that are not addressed by the Coastal Act and the LCP (e.g. policies that address education, diversity, public health, etc.) that apply throughout the County, also apply within the Coastal Zone.
+Where conflicts occur between one or more provisions of the LCP such conflicts shall be resolved in a manner which on balance is the most protective of significant coastal resources.
 Broader policies which, for example, serve to concentrate development in close proximity to urban and employment centers may be more protective, overall, than specific wildlife habitat and other similar resource policies.
-The introductory background text in each chapter provides some broad context for each chapter, but shall not be used as the legal standard of review for coastal permit decisions.

 C-INT-3 Community Plans.
 Community plans are part of the Marin Countywide Plan (CWP), and are implemented through measures such as Design Review and Use Permits.
-When separate from the LCP, community plans remain as important and relevant guides for development in their respective communities.
 The existing Dillon Beach and Bolinas Gridded Mesa community plans have been certified by the Coastal Commission and made part of the LCP; all other community plans have not.
 However, the public LCP process identified many community plan policies that have been directly incorporated into, and will be implemented through, the LCP.
-Only the policies of the LUP, IP, and the two certified community plans in Dillon Beach and Bolinas Gridded Mesa can be used as legal standards of review for the issuance of coastal permits.
 Although separate from the LCP, community plans remain as important and relevant policy guides for development in their respective communities.